 Contractual Readmission Program (CRP)

 ***PLEASE NOTE THAT ALL CONTRACTUAL READMISSION PROGRAM (CRP) ACTIVITIES, INCLUDING INTERVIEWS, TAKE PLACE IN ROOM 105 OF HILL HALL, NOT MARTINDALE.***

 Students who are academically suspended may continue their enrollment without sitting out a semester by choosing to participate in the Contractual Readmission Program (CRP) offered through the Center for Student Success and First Year Experience (CSSFYE).
 This program was instituted due to significant changes in Federal Financial Aid Regulations and the elimination of the “second Pell Grant” many students used to fund their summer enrollment.
 The CRP provides an alternative to the summer option and allows students to continue their enrollment without disruption.

 The CRP offers additional support to students but requires a higher level of commitment and academic performance in return.
 This option is available only to students who are academically suspended, not dismissed, and requires an application process.
 As a general rule, applications must be submitted at least two weeks prior to the start of the spring/fall semester, but please follow the posted deadline.

 For questions about this program please email us at firstname.lastname@example.org.

-Student completes online CRP Application and schedules their interview, submitting it by the posted deadline.
+Student completes online CRP Application and schedules their interview (if GPA is below a 1.0), submitting it by the posted deadline (if GPA is above a 1.0, students will complete information to be sent back to their Academic Consultant, if needed).
 By completing the application students acknowledge and agree to the restrictions and higher standards as outlined below.

-- Interview is conducted and any additional information needed from the student will be requested at this time.
+- Interview is conducted and any additional information needed from the student will be requested at this time, if a student has a GPA below a 1.0.
+If above a 1.0, students will be contacted by our office to complete any additional paperwork needed.

-- The student is responsible for submitting their own Financial Aid Appeal (if needed) through the Office of Financial Aid (in Martindale).
+- The student is responsible for submitting their own Financial Aid Appeal (if needed) through the Office of Financial Aid (in Martindale, or by calling 1-800-891-4596).